Alvin-Varghese/Kaggle-house_pricing/README.md

 # Kaggle's Housing Price Prediction

-This is a beginner's revised attempt at improving the score (and ranking) for the Kaggle.
+This is the result of my attempt at improving the score (and ranking) for the Kaggle competition.
 Check out the competition [here](https://www.kaggle.com/c/home-data-for-ml-course).
 This a jupyter notebook implementation and the commands for installing libraries are for an Anaconda-based installation.

 My earlier stats were: